f3d-app/f3d/doc/user/03-OPTIONS.md

 python script.py | f3d - --output=- | display
 ```

-While piping is more common on Linux, F3D supports it perfectly on Windows and MacOS as well.
+While piping is more common on Linux, F3D supports it perfectly on Windows and macOS as well.

 With versions of VTK < v9.6.20260128, specifying the [reader](02-SUPPORTED_FORMATS.md) to use is required, like this: